Flea circus: History

 Fleas typically live only for a few months.
 They are observed to see if they have a predisposition for jumping or walking.
 Once sorted, they are harnessed by carefully wrapping a thin gold or copper wire around their neck.
 Once in the harness, the fleas usually stay in it for life.
 The harnesses are attached to the props and the strong legs of the flea allow them to move objects significantly larger than themselves.
 Jumping fleas are used for kicking small lightweight balls.
 They are carefully given a ball; when they try to jump away (which is not possible because of the harness), they shoot the ball instead.
 Running fleas can pull small carts and vehicles or rotate a Ferris wheel.

 There are historical reports of fleas glued to the base of the flea circus enclosure.
 Miniature musical instruments were then glued to the flea performers and the enclosure was heated.
 The fleas fought to escape, giving the impression of playing instruments.

-Techniques without real fleas
+Without real fleas

 Some flea circuses may appear to use real fleas, but in fact do not.
 A variety of electrical, magnetic, and mechanical devices have been used to augment exhibits.
 In some cases, these mechanisms are responsible for all of the "acts", with loose fleas in the exhibit maintaining the illusion.
 These circuses are known as "Humbug" flea circuses.
-Michael Bentine gave a mechanical flea circus a regular slot on his television show, It's a Square World in the 1960s.
+Michael Bentine gave a mechanical flea circus a regular slot on his television show It's a Square World in the 1960s.